jacobemmerson/CMPINF0010/README.md

 #This will greet the user, saying hello to them and telling them their age
 print("Hello {}, you are {} years old").format(name, age)
 ```

+## Why this Code of Conduct and License were Chosen
+---
+We chose this license because we believe in an open source project.
+This license allows users to redistribute and modify the existing code at their will without fees as long as they abide by the code of conudct.
+The code of conduct makes sure that contributors remain open-minded and assure a harrasment-free experience for all users.
+Contributors who do not remian faithful to the code of conduct will be reprimanded according to the level of their behavior.